How to Get Concurrency Issue Solved With Bull Queue?

 We’re planning to watch the latest hit movie.
 As you were walking, someone passed you faster than you.
 At that point, you joined the line together.
 You missed the opportunity to watch the movie because the person before you got the last ticket.

 Let’s imagine there is a scam going on.
 There’s someone who has the same ticket as you.
-Fights are guaranteed to occur.
+The likelihood of fights is high.
+We must defend ourselves against this race condition.

 Solution